luandretta/network/README.md

 Besides the features were registered as Won't Have in the MoSCoW prioritization in the [User Stories](#user-stories), the future implementations I would like to:

-* Add change password functionality to the profile section.
 * Add calendar to birth date.
 * Apply paginator on Post Detail Page.
 * Prepopulate the login fields after a user registers on the site and is redirected to the login page - this is good UX as we shouldn't expect a user to fill in the form with information we already have.